Movement Analysis

 In movement analytic theory, MOVEMENT IS not understood simbolically or as behaviour, but as ACTION in intersubjective experience.

-During a movement analytic session we get the possibility to feel and get conscious of the specific embodiment conflict and so the process of solving it can be initiated.
+During a movement analytic session we get the possibility to feel and get conscious of the specific conflict of EMBODIMENT and the movements/actions which are related to this conflict and so the process of solving it can be initiated.

-A movement analytic therapy process helps you to become conscious of your own movements and the conected emotions - movements are your actions - and the understanding of your movements/actions in the contexts of your relationships.
+A movement analytic therapy process helps you to become conscious of your movements and the conected emotions - movements are our actions - and promotes the understanding of your movements/actions in the contexts of your relationships.

-To become conscious and fully aware of your own movements in intersubjective experience, means, to strenghten your existencial resources, to dissolve your conflicts of embodiment and to improve the relationship with yourself and with others.
+To become conscious and fully aware of your own movements in intersubjective experience, means, to strenghten our existencial resources, to dissolve our conflicts of embodiment and to improve the relationship with ourselves and with others.

 General application